magwenelab/quickQTL/README.md

 - CSV file with at least 3 columns
 - Column 1: Chromosome Name (header `Chromosome`)
 - Column 2: Coordinate (header `Coordinate`)
-- Column 3:... : Genotypes for `Sample_N` where each Sample_N header matches a Sample_N in the phenotype files
+- Column 3:... : Genotypes for `Sample_N` where each Sample_N header matches a Sample_N in the phenotype files.

+**NOTE:** the order of sample headers in the genotype file does not need to match the order of sample names in the phenotype file.
+There can also be samples in the phenotype file that are not in the genotype file and vice versa; those cases are ignored in the analysis.

 ### Chromosome file
 - CSV file with exactly 2 columns